Right to Die at Home Bill [HL]

 Description

-The Right to Die at Home Bill establishes a legal right for eligible individuals to die at home or a place they consider home.
+The Right to Die at Home Bill creates a legal right for eligible individuals in England and Wales to die at home or their chosen place of residence.
 Key aspects include:

-• GP's Role: GPs must record a patient's wish to die at home in their medical records.
+- GP's Role: A person's wish to die at home must be recorded in their medical records by their GP.

-• Government Guidance: The Secretary of State will provide statutory guidance for healthcare services on the implementation of this right.
+- Government Guidance and Promotion: The Secretary of State must provide guidance to healthcare services and promote public awareness of this right.

 Government Spending